Senior Companion Program

 - An annual physical.

-- Accident and liability insurance while on duty.
+- Secondary accident and liability insurance while on duty.

 - Pre-service and monthly training sessions.